m2osw/cluck/README.md

 ## Valid Election

 Our [election process](https://snapwebsites.org/project/cluckd)
-is probably better described online.
+is probably better described on our Snap!
+C++ website.

-A valid election ends by entering the _"Known Leaders"_ state.
+A valid election ends by entering the _"Leaders Known"_ state.

 The basics of the algorithm is a _minima_.
 Each node is given a unique identifier.
 The final three leaders are the three nodes with the